 She took a folder from the briefcase she brought with her and handed it over.

 “They’ve been putting her through rendition,” Asya said.
 “What the Americans call enhanced interrogation, but she hasn’t cracked yet.”

 “We don’t have a name.
 Everything we do have is in there.
 He even managed to sneak out a picture, which isn’t flattering.
 They don’t exactly have her in the best conditions.”

 Jason opened the folder to look at the photograph that was the first thing in the file.
-Her hair was cut down to stubble and her face was covered with grime, but he still recognised it.
+Her hair was cut down to stubble and her face was covered with grime, but he still recognised the features.

-He looked like he’s been hit with a taser, his face twitching and the folder slipping between trembling finger to spill papers onto the ground.
+He looked like he’d been hit with a taser, his face twitching and the folder slipping between trembling fingers to spill papers onto the ground.